saucepoint/rust-sqlite-lambda-api/README.md

 ### *Lightweight, fast, hyper-affordable, and preorganized*

 The template, is an extension of [rust-lambda-api](https://github.com/saucepoint/rust-lambda-api).
 Like its predecessor, this repo includes structured & organized examples that are not found in *cargo-lambda* templates.
+The main difference of this template is it include infrastructure (EFS) and code examples for working with SQLite in Rust

 The file-based, cloud-hosted nature of SQLite introduces nuances around database schema migrations.
 This repo includes an additional Lambda function for managing the database